mohangk/goodroot.ca/content/_index.md

 His greatest joys are his friends and loved ones, nature, meditation, hockey, gaming, cooking, crafting systems and building teams.

-As a software engineering leader by trade, the creative works herein provide eccentric, decolonialized, spirited observations on the modern techno-social lifestyle.
+As a software engineering leader by trade, the creative works herein provide eccentric and spirited observations on the modern techno-social lifestyle.

 Welcome and enjoy!